Prime Day Kindle deals 2025: The last remaining offers from October's Big Deal Days

 Over the last few years, Amazon has launched a large range of Kindles that cater to different styles of readers.
 There are multiple models - from the standard Kindle, to the Paperwhite model, to Kids options, to the pricey Oasis and Scribe – but the good news is that they all saw various discounts during past Prime Day and "big deal days" events.

 The regular 2022 Kindle has been out for a while now, and it tends to see the same kinds of discounts every time there's a Prime-exclusive sale.
 A 15% discount is what we see most often, bringing it down to $10 higher than its lowest-ever price of $74.99.
 This isn't a bad deal for what is likely the most popular Kindle device, but we cross our fingers for an even lower price of $69.99.
-Unfortunately, back in October's sale, we didn't see the regular Kindle go on offer.
-Let's all pray to Papa Bezos that this July delivers the goods.
+Unfortunately, back in October's sale last year, we didn't see the regular Kindle go on offer.
+Let's all pray to Papa Bezos that this October's event delivers the goods.

-Perhaps the most impressive discount we saw in July's Prime Day sales last year was the Kindle Scribe, which dropped to an impressive low of $254.99.
+Perhaps the most impressive discount we saw in July's Prime Day sales this year was the Kindle Scribe, which dropped to an impressive low of $254.99.
 This was especially tempting for folks who wanted a digital notebook as well as an e-reader.
 It was also one of the first official Prime Day exclusive deals we spotted on the entire digital store, which goes to show how much of a spotlight Kindles get in these sales.

-One thing to look out for is the Kindle daily deals since these get you pretty ridiculous prices on the E-reader books you have access to on Kindle devices.
+One thing to look out for is the Kindle daily deals, since these get you pretty ridiculous prices on the E-reader books you have access to on Kindle devices.
 If you want to pick up some cheap books (for under a dollar) from some of the top authors out there, you can make use of Prime Day Kindle deals too.

 Of course, there are plenty of Kindle accessories out there, and if you find the official Amazon ones a bit too pricey, there's no reason to give up your search.
 We found loads of third-party cases with some classy designs on offer in July.
 Whatever we find when the unconfirmed October event starts, we'll update this page.